About Murray County

 - This database provides status, formation date, registered agent information, and filing history.

 The Oklahoma Secretary of State Business Filing Department maintains the primary database for all business entity formations in Oklahoma, including corporations, limited liability companies (LLCs), limited partnerships, and registered business names.
 Businesses operating in Murray County may require various local permits and licenses depending on their activities.
-The Murray County Planning and Zoning office handles land use permits and zoning compliance.
+Murray County Planning and Zoning office handles land use permits and zoning compliance.

 Elections & Voter Records

-- Voters may also register in person at the Murray County Election Board, tag agencies, or other designated registration sites.
+- Voters may also register in person at Murray County Election Board, tag agencies, or other designated registration sites.

 - In the 2024 general election, Murray County reported voter turnout consistent with other rural Oklahoma counties, typically ranging between 50-65% of registered voters in presidential election years.

-- Citizens may request election-related public records under the Oklahoma Open Records Act, though certain voter information is protected from disclosure under state and federal law.
+- Citizens may request election related public records under the Oklahoma Open Records Act, though certain voter information is protected from disclosure under state and federal law.

 Oklahoma requires voter ID, and acceptable forms include an Oklahoma driver license, state-issued ID card, or voter identification card issued by the County Election Board.
 To find your polling place in Murray County, voters can contact the County Election Board directly, visit the Oklahoma Voter Portal at oklahoma.gov/elections/ovp, or use the polling place locator during election periods.
 Election records that are public include precinct-level results, certified vote totals, candidate filings, and campaign finance reports filed with the Oklahoma Ethics Commission.